 One of the most popular smartphone applications in recent years is WhatsApp.
 The number of users per month is estimated at 1.5 billion people worldwide (TechCrunch, 2018).
 The application enables users to send and receive text messages, video, and audio files via their smartphone at a marginal cost.
 One of the distinctive features of WhatsApp relevant to the current study is its ability to enable multi-participant group communication, without limiting the number of groups in which a user is a member, the volume of activity, or the content of messages transmitted.

 A study conducted among Israeli users of WhatsApp revealed the impressive scope of its use: 67% of respondents reported that they use WhatsApp for the purpose of sending personal messages on a daily basis (Malka, Ariel, & Avidar, 2015).
 High usage patterns were also found with regard to group WhatsApp messaging: 52% of the respondents sent group messages on a daily basis and about a quarter did so on a weekly basis.
-Another study, in which in-depth interviews were conducted with Israeli users of WhatsApp between the ages of 21-30, provides quantitative evidence of the centrality of this application in the lives of young people (Malka, Ariel, & Avidar, 2014).
+Another study, in which in-depth interviews were conducted with Israeli users of WhatsApp between the ages of 21-30, provides quantitative evidence of the centrality of this application in the lives of young people (Malka, Ariel, Avidar, & Levy, 2014).
 Most of the interviewees reported changes in their patterns of initiating, managing, and perpetuating romantic, social, familial, and professional relationships since the introduction of WhatsApp into their lives.
 When describing the characteristics of the application, the interviewees noted that, among other things, WhatsApp enables effective group activity for diverse family, social, and professional needs.
 This includes ad hoc purposes, managing long-term projects, maintaining connections between friends and family, and providing a convenient and user-friendly platform for sharing content of various types and contexts.
 In light of the centrality of the use of WhatsApp in Israel, and the great relevance of the application to the experience of viewing sports broadcast broadcasts in combination with a second screen, the second research question is:

 Q2 Is there a difference in the use of WhatsApp in the context of the game compared with other smartphone applications in the context of the game?